Ever Wondered How To Sing And Play Ukulele At The Same Time?

 Now that you’ve mastered going from the first chord to the second chord, including the third chord shouldn’t be too much of a struggle.
 Whether it is, simply keep at it and go slowly over the parts which are hard for you.

 Repeat them several times till you’ve it down.
 Before you realize it, you’ll be singing and playing most of the song with ease.
-I like to recommend learning various strum patterns, that method you’re equipped for learning more songs.
+I like to recommend learning various strum patterns, with that method you’re equipped for learning more songs.

 In “Froggie,” the last chord is a G chord.
 Practice through the song once more and add the G chord while you sing and play.